Dean151/ButtonKit/README.md

     </tr>
 </table>

-You can disable it by passing `.none` to throwableButtonStyle:
+You can disable still it by passing `.none` to throwableButtonStyle:

 ```swift
 ThrowableButton {